 6 Mistakes Companies Make When Buying Custom App Development

-1. You Don’t Have it in Writing that You Own the Source Code
+1. You Don’t Have it in Writing that You Own the App’s Source Code

 Every app has unique source code – the instructions and commands behind the app that make it do what it does.

-Before you hire a developer, know their policy on this source code.
-Are you buying the finished product, or are you buying the recipe with which that product is created?
+Before you hire a developer, know their policy on source code.
+Are you buying only the finished app, or are you buying source code behind the app?

-Without a copy of the full source code, you could be tethered to your developer whenever a change or update is needed.
-And, if you don’t receive ownership, your developer could resell part, or all, of the code for your app to other companies.
+Without ownership of the source code, you will be tethered to your developer whenever a change or update is needed.
+And, if you don’t receive ownership, your developer could resell part, or all, of the source code for your app to other companies.

-It is very important to understand who owns your source code – and ensure it’s covered by the contract you sign before you start the project.
+It is very important to understand who owns your app’s source code – and ensure that’s explained in the contract you sign before you start the project.

 2. Expecting a Price Quote before Having a Plan